Top 5 reasons why personal budget planning is important

 1. Budgeting helps you manage and minimise debt

-With an appropriate budgeting plan, each month you can aim to contribute a certain portion of your income towards your emergency fund.
-Most experts suggest that to ensure that you stay financially sound during a crisis, your emergency fund must have enough money to provide for your living expenses for three to six months.
-When you create a budget and stick to it, you can prepare for unplanned emergencies in a better way.
+With an appropriate budgeting plan, you can aim to contribute a certain portion of your income each month towards your emergency fund.
+In the event of a crisis, having enough money to cover your living expenses for three to six months will help keep you financially sound.
+Creating a budget and sticking to it will help you bolster your finances for unexpected situations.

 3. Budgeting helps you be more disciplined with your spending